Britons in Mexico: History

 The El Divino Salvador Methodist Church in Pachuca was founded by Cornish immigrants and Mexican converts.
 The current building was inaugurated in 1901.

 During the Colonial era, the Spanish restricted the entrance of other Europeans, however, some non-Spanish Europeans were present.
 In 1556, the English adventurer Robert Thomson encountered the Scotsman Tomás Blaque (Thomas Blake), who had been living in Mexico City for more than twenty years.
 Blaque is the first known Briton to have settled in what would become Mexico.

 During his third voyage, the ship commanded by John Hawkins of Plymouth escaped destruction at the Battle of San Juan de Ulúa (1568).
 However, after becoming lost in the Gulf of Mexico and with a bloated crew, Hawkins abandoned more than one hundred men near Tampico.
 A group of the men went north (including David Ingram), while the rest went south and were captured by the Spanish.
 Notable among this group was Miles Philips who wrote a narrative detailing his and the other Englishmen's struggles.
 They were taken to Mexico City, given care at a hospital and imprisoned.
 After attempting to escape, they were sold as servants or slaves.
 Some were able to accumulate wealth by rising to the position of overseers at mines and other operations.
 However, after the establishment of the Mexican Inquisition, the men were stripped of any wealth and imprisoned as Lutheran heretics.
 Three of the men were burned, while some sixty were given penance.

 In southern Baja California Sur, a few families retain the English surname "Green".
 This surname was established to be descended from Esteban (Steven) Green, an English whaler that settled in the region in 1834 after migrating from the United Kingdom.

 The Panteón de Dolores, which became the largest cemetery in Mexico, was founded in 1875 by Juan Manuel Benfield, the son of Anglican immigrants.
 Benfield fulfilled his father's goal of creating a cemetery after his sister was refused burial in Catholic cemeteries and had to be interred at a beach.

 According to the 1895 National Census, 3,263 residents were from the United Kingdom.

-The twin silver mining settlements of Pachuca and Real del Monte are being marketed as of 2007 as 'Mexico's Little Cornwall' by the Mexican Embassy in London and represent the first attempt by the Spanish speaking part of the Cornish diaspora to establish formal links with Cornwall.
-The Mexican Embassy in London is also trying to establish a town twinning arrangement with Cornwall.
+The twin silver mining settlements of Pachuca and Real del Monte are being marketed as of 2007 as 'Mexico's Little Cornwall' by the Mexican Embassy in London and represent the first attempt by the Spanish speaking part of the Cornish diaspora to establish formal links with Cornwall in 1824.
+Real del Monte is twinned with Redruth, Cornwall and Pachuca has a friendship agreement with Camborne, Cornwall.
 In 2008 thirty members of the Cornish Mexican Cultural Society travelled to Mexico to try and re-trace the path of their ancestors who set off from Cornwall to start a new life in Mexico.